hund030/TeamsFx_Wiki_review/Available-actions-in-Teams-Toolkit.md

 Please wait for a while before retrying.

 ### Error message: Failed to deploy zip file.
-Please check the log output and try to upload the files located in your .deployment folder which is in your distribution folder according to the guidelines in [this link](https://learn.microsoft.com/en-us/azure/app-service/deploy-zip?tabs=kudu-ui).
+Please check the log output and try to upload the files located in your .deployment folder which is in your artifact folder according to the guidelines in [this link](https://learn.microsoft.com/en-us/azure/app-service/deploy-zip?tabs=kudu-ui).

 ### Error message: Failed to check deployment status.
 This error can be ignored if the deployment is already successful.
 You can check the deploy status by visiting `Deployment - Deployment center - Logs` in the Azure portal.